 Enter Phone Note Text

-Type call details into the Phone Note box.
+Type details from the call into the Phone Note field.

 Enter a Subject

 Type an overview or summary of the call into the Subject field.
 The subject appears on the Phone Tasks queue and in the patient’s Visit History index.
 A good subject makes it easier to track down notes from an old call.